mebeim/aoc/2021/README.md

 - To distinguish between `2`, `3` and `5`:

-  1. The digit `3` is the only one amongst those that has exactly 2 segments in common with `1`: so if at this point the pattern we are looking at contains the same letters contained in the pattern for `1`, we just found the pattern for `3`.
+  1. The digit `3` is the only one amongst those that has exactly 2 segments in common with `1`: so if at this point the pattern we are looking at has exactly two letters in common with the pattern for `1`, we just found the pattern for `3`.
   2. Otherwise... `5` is the only one amongst `2` and `5` which has exactly 3 ON
-     segments in common with `4`, so if at this point the pattern we are looking for contains 3 letters that are also contained in the pattern for `4`, we just fount the pattern for `5`.
+     segments in common with `4`, so if at this point the pattern we are looking at has exactly 3 letters in common with the pattern for `4`, we just fount the pattern for `5`.
   3. Otherwise... the pattern we are looking at is for the digit `2`.

 - To distinguish between `0`, `6` and `9`, the same logic can be used: